- Written by Rachel Christian

 Keep in mind that if you miss your initial enrollment period and try to sign up for Medicare later, your coverage may be delayed and cost more money.

-However, if you’re still working at 65 and have health insurance through your employer, you may be able to delay Medicare enrollment without this penalty.Don't Leave Your Health to ChanceFind a local Medicare plan that fits your needs by connecting with a licensed GoHealth insurance agent.
+However, if you’re still working at 65 and have health insurance through your employer, you may be able to delay Medicare enrollment without this penalty.Have you selected your 2024 Medicare plan?Maximize your Medicare savings by connecting with a licensed insurance agent.
+Annual Enrollment is open until December 7th.

 When Can You Sign Up for Medicare Advantage or Part D?